Thymelaeaceae: Classification

 The Thymelaeaceae are in the order Malvales.
 Except for a sister relationship with Tepuianthaceae, little is known for sure about their relationships with the other families in the order.

-Unlike most recent authors, who recognize four subfamilies, B.E.
-Herber has divided Thymelaeaceae into two subfamilies.
+Unlike most recent authors, who accept four subfamilies, B. E. Herber has divided Thymelaeaceae into two subfamilies.
 He has retained the subfamily Gonostyloideae, but renamed it Octolepidoideae.
 The other three traditional subfamilies (Synandrodaphnoideae, Aquilarioideae, and Thymelaeoideae) were combined into a Thymelaeoideae s.l.(sensu lato), and reduced to tribal rank, as Synandrodaphneae, Aquilarieae, and Daphneae, respectively.
 No tribes were designated in subfamily Octolepidoideae, but it was provisionally divided into two informal groups, the Octolepis group and the Gonystylus group.
 Likewise, no subtribes were designated in the tribe Daphneae, but it was informally divided into four groups: the Linostoma group, the Daphne group, the Phaleria group, and the Gnidia group.
-The 45 genera recognized by Herber are grouped as follows.
+The 45 genera accepted by Herber are grouped as follows.
 Three genera in Daphneae were placed incertae sedis (not assigned to any particular group or in a separate group by themselves).